Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

 in which $[\cdot]$ denotes the floor function.
-In Fig. \ref{Parameters}, using this minimal $N_\text{A}$, it can be observed that $\epsilon(N_\text{A})$ falls below $\epsilon_0$ with various $W$, ensuring that $\mathbf{C}_\text{obj}$ is approached as closely as possible.
-That is, the number of antennas $N_A$ required in our beamforming FAS can be determined by (\ref{eqn3-0-7}).
+In Fig. \ref{Parameters}, using this minimal $N_\text{A}$ in (\ref{eqn3-0-7}), it can be observed that $\epsilon(N_\text{A})$ falls below $\epsilon_0$ with various $W$, ensuring that $\mathbf{C}_\text{obj}$ is approached as closely as possible.
+Therefore, the number of antennas $N_A$ required in our beamforming FAS can be determined by (\ref{eqn3-0-7}).